 Fourth, the federal employee must show that he or she has not declined a reasonable offer of reassignment to a vacant position, and that the employing federal agency is not able to accommodate the disabling medical condition in the position that the employee has been assigned to.

-If you are under age 62, FERS requires you to apply for Social Security Disability Insurance (SSDI) benefits.
+If you are under age 62, FERS requires federal employees to apply for Social Security Disability Insurance (SSDI) benefits.
 For more information, see our section on Social Security Disability Insurance.

 Fill out the following forms.